Updated CDC guidelines now say people exposed to coronavirus may not need to be tested

 Those who don't have Covid-19 symptoms and haven't been in close contact with someone with a known infection do not need a test, the updated guidelines say.

-The CDC guidelines still say people should get tested if they have symptoms and that someone's health care provider "may advise a COVID-19 test."
+The CDC guidelines say if someone has symptoms and they're mild, a health care provider 'may advise a COVID-19 test,' and if symptoms are severe, people should contact a health care provider or seek emergency care.

 In its pandemic planning scenarios, the CDC says its current best estimate is that 40% of infections are asymptomatic and 50% of transmission occur before symptoms occur.

-The CDC did not explain the change, and many doctors were puzzled by it.
+The CDC did not explain the change, and doctors were puzzled by it.

-"I'm concerned that these recommendations suggest someone who has had substantial exposure to a person with Covid-19 now doesn't need to get tested," said Dr. Leana Wen, an emergency physician and public health professor at George Washington University who was previously Baltimore's health commissioner.
+'I'm concerned that these recommendations suggest someone who has had substantial exposure to a person with Covid-19 now doesn't need to get tested,' Wen said.

 HHS said people should consult with their doctors or with local health officials to decide if they need to be tested.